Part 1 – Ethics

 This article will demonstrate how to maximise marks on these areas using good technique.
 It is, however, specific to the context of auditing and assurance and will therefore have a different focus and application to the way ethics is examined in other areas of the ACCA Qualification.

 The starting point for preparing for any exam is to know the underlying knowledge that is required for this part of the syllabus.
 At this level the content of the guidance is what you should focus on.
 Marks are not awarded for memorising or quoting standard numbers, it is the application of the content of those standards that is important.
-For the Advanced Audit and Assurance exam the following standards are examinable:
+For the Advanced Audit and Assurance exam, refer to the examinable documents link to verify the correct versions for the year of examination.
+These include the IESBA International Code of Ethics for Professional Accountants (the Code) and the ACCA Code of Ethics and Conduct (refer to the examinable documents link in the Related Links box for full details).

-In addition, for the UK exam candidates will be examined on the Financial Reporting Council’s Revised Ethical Standard 2016, for the IRL exam candidates will be tested on the IAASA’s Ethical Standard for Auditors (Ireland) 2016, and SGP candidates should also refer to the ISCA Code of Professional Conduct and Ethics (Revised November 2015).
+In addition, for the UK exam candidates will be examined on the Financial Reporting Council’s Ethical Standard, for the IRL exam candidates will be tested on the IAASA’s Ethical Standard for Auditors (Ireland), and SGP candidates should also refer to the ISCA Code of Professional Conduct and Ethics.

 You will be familiar with ACCA’s Code of Ethics from the Audit and Assurance exam.
-This mirrors the IESBA’s Code of Ethics so you will be familiar with the five basic principles of Integrity, Objectivity, Professional Competence and Due Care, Confidentiality, and Professional Behaviour.
-You will also be familiar with the general areas of threat to the fundamental principles of Self Review, Self Interest, Advocacy, Familiarity, and Intimidation.
+This mirrors the IESBA’s Code so you will be familiar with the five basic principles of integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour.
+You will also be familiar with the general areas of threat to the fundamental principles of self review, self interest, advocacy, familiarity, and intimidation.

 The situations you will be appraising at this level will usually involve an assessment of those same principles within scenarios given in the question.
 In addition, you may be expected to identify situations where the auditor is at risk of assuming a management responsibility with respect to providing additional services to audit clients or appreciate the differences between listed (or other public interest entities) and non-listed clients when it comes to applying these principles.